Daniel-KM/Omeka-S-module-PdfViewer/README.md

 Document Viewer (module for Omeka S)
 ====================================

-[Document Viewer] is a module for [Omeka S] that allows to display pdf via the Mozilla [pdf.js] library or via the reader integrated in the user browser.
+[Document Viewer] is a module for [Omeka S] that allows to display pdf files with the browser reader or via an internal reader (the Mozilla library [pdf.js]), at the choice of the admin.

 Installation